Master The 3 E’s Of Personality Radio [audio]

 This is a lot different than telling a lie, though many of you will reject the idea because you consider it dishonest.
 This concept means to put some sizzle into your show by painting a picture with words.

-It’s basic storytelling.
+The three E’s are basic storytelling.
 The Wizard of Ads, Roy Williams, demonstrates how important the 3 E’s are to entertainers:

 Ninety percent of all the books published each year are non-fiction.
 But the fiction books – the 10 percent – comprise 90 percent of all book sales.